zendframework/ZFTool/README.md

  * Create a new project (install the ZF2 skeleton application)
  * Create a new module
  * Create a new controller
+ * Create a new action in a controller
  * [Application diagnostics](docs/DIAGNOSTICS.md)

 ## Requirements